 Additionally, a mentor will be asked to provide a NIH formatted biosketch (5 page limit) to the applicant.
 The applicant will then upload the biosketch to his/her application on the mentor’s behalf.

-Mentors will receive a DLR email containing instructions regarding how to access the mentor’s portal to submit and a reference letter (7,500 character limit) and concur with research documents at the Mentor Letter Submission page.
-Mentors should contact the LRP Information Center at (866) 849-4047 if they need assistance with portal area.
+Mentors will receive a DLR email containing instructions regarding how to submit and a reference letter (7,500 character limit) and concur with research documents at the Mentor Letter Submission page.
+Mentors should contact the LRP Information Center at (866) 849-4047 if they need assistance.

 About the NIH Loan Repayment Programs